 - Visas - When the entry requirements are in question, Poland participates in the Schengen Area, meaning that people from certain countries can enter Poland without a visa.
 However, if the reason for your travel is not tourism, then you need to contact the nearest Embassy or Consulate of Poland for more information.

-- Currency - The official currency in Poland is Zloty is the currency in Poland and it is always better to exchange money in banks and currency exchange kiosks.
+- Currency - The official currency in Poland is Zloty and it is always better to exchange money in banks and currency exchange kiosks.
 All major currencies are readily exchanged in Poland.
 ATMs can be found anywhere in Warsaw and all credit cards are accepted.

 - Weather - The weather in Poland varies.
 During summer the temperature is between 24 and 36 degrees Celsius.
 Cold winters with a lot of snowfall are typical for Poland.
 Warsaw can be visited year-round but the best time is late spring and summer when the climate is the most favorable.
 The coolest months are January and February with temperatures below zero.